wwivbbs/docs/docs/chains/darkness.md

 * Download the beta3 zip from the [Demonic Site](http://www.demonic.net/files.php?id=2).
 * Extract the zip file to c:\wwiv\doors\dark
 * From the command prompt ```c:\wwiv\doors\dark``` run INSTALL.BAT
-* Run DARKCFG.EXE and set the SysOp, BBS Name and setup the Nodes so that the handoff file format is Door32.sys and the location is \wwiv\temp# where # is the number of the node your configuring.
+* Run DARKCFG.EXE and set the SysOp, BBS Name and setup the Nodes so that the handoff file format is Door32.sys and the location is \wwiv\e\#\temp where # is the number of the node your configuring.
 * Go into Chain Edit and set it up as follows:
 ```
 A) Description  : Darkness